YelloElefant/COMPX304-Mini/README.md

 configure terminal
 router ospf
 router-id 77.151.0.1
-network 77.0.2.0/30 # to HAML
+network 77.0.2.0/30 area 0  # to HAML
-network 77.0.4.0/30 # to PARI
+network 77.0.4.0/30 area 0 # to PARI
-network 77.0.8.0/30 # to NEWY
+network 77.0.8.0/30 area 0 # to NEWY
-network 77.0.7.0/30 # to BOST
+network 77.0.7.0/30 area 0 # to BOST
-redistribute connected # loopback interface and all directly connected networks will be advertised
+redistribute connected # loopback interface and all directly connected networks will be advertised as external routes
 ```

 redo the above steps for all routers.